-Investment in investment fund units (target funds) is permitted if they meet environmental and social characteristics by including SDG or sustainability-related terms in their names or are reported in accordance with article 9 of the Disclosure Regulation.
-In addition, target funds must be aligned with the PAB exclusions (starting on May 21, 2025) and, if applicable, with the Freedom House rating.
+Investment in investment fund units (target fund) is permitted if they are aligned with the PAB exclusions (starting on May 21, 2025) and, if applicable, with the Freedom House rating.
 The assessment of investment fund units is based on information about the target funds that is obtained from external data sources, or it is carried out under consideration of the investments in the target portfolio.
 In view of the variety of data providers and methods and the regular rebalancing of the target fund portfolio, this fund may have an indirect position in certain assets that would be excluded from direct investment.